 If you have completed a particular administrative or customer service course or received a specific professional qualification which is relevant to the Receptionist role you are applying for, definitely highlight it near the top of your CV so it is not missed.
 This may help you stand out from other candidates.

 Things to avoid when writing a CV for a receptionist role

 A generic personal statement

 Personal statements are a very good way to make your CV stand out.
-This should include a brief overview of your skills, work experience and what you are looking for in your next role.
-Don’t make it too chatty and make it relevant to the type of roles that you are applying for.
-There is nothing worse than a CV saying the candidate is looking to work in the creative sector when they are applying to a corporate role.
+They are a professional summary that should include a brief overview of your relevant skills, work experience and what you are looking for in your next role to give a prospective employer an understanding of your personal profile.
+Don’t make it too chatty, and make it relevant to the receptionist positions that you are applying for, there is nothing worse than a CV saying the candidate is looking to work in the creative sector when they are applying to a corporate role.

-An experienced interviewer will easily be able to spot any discrepancies on a CV.
-Make sure the format is consistent all the way through and double-check there are no spelling and grammatical errors, you will be surprised how many typos even the most professional candidates forget to correct.
+An experienced interviewer will easily be able to spot any discrepancies in a CV.
+Make sure the format is consistent all the way through, and double-check there are no spelling and grammatical errors.
+You will be surprised how many typos even the most professional candidates forget to correct.